Discrete cosine and sine transforms generalized to honeycomb lattice: Concluding Remarks

 as well as

-Finding a suitable equivalence relation on the set of solutions and describing the entire set of the honeycomb orbit functions up to this equivalence represents an unsolved problem. \item The families of $C-$ and $S-$functions induce two kinds of discretely orthogonal generalized Chebyshev polynomials.
+Finding a suitable equivalence relation on the set of solutions and describing the entire set of the honeycomb orbit functions up to this equivalence represents an unsolved problem.
+Generalization of the presented subtractive method for construction of the discretely orthogonal parametric systems of extended Weyl orbit functions to the triangular honeycomb dot with zigzag boundaries and to other crystallographic root systems also pose open problems. \item The families of $C-$ and $S-$functions induce two kinds of discretely orthogonal generalized Chebyshev polynomials.
 Cubature formulas for numerical integration are among the recently studied associated polynomial methods \cite{HMPcub,MMP,MPcub}.
 As a linear combination of $C-$ and $S-$ functions, each case of the honeycomb functions generates a set of polynomials discretely orthogonal on points forming a deformed honeycomb pattern inside the Steiner's hypocycloid.
 Properties of these polynomials and the related polynomial methods deserve further study.
 Existence of variants of Macdonald polynomials \cite{diejen} orthogonal on the deformed honeycomb pattern poses another open problem.
 The functions symmetric with respect to even subgroups of Weyl groups generalize the standard Weyl and Hartley-Weyl orbit functions \cite{KP3,HJedis}.
 The reflection group $A_2$ admits one further type of these $E-$functions.
 The explicit form of their root-lattice discretization and the honeycomb modification deserve further study. \end{itemize}